Difference Between Spinal Cord and Backbone: Function, Parts, Segments

 1. What is the Spinal Cord?

-2. What is the Backbone?
+2. What Is the Backbone?

-3. Differences Between Spinal Cord and Backbone
+3. Spinal Cord vs Backbone — Key Differences

 Difference Between Spinal Cord and Backbone: Function, Parts, Segments